Serving all people by providing personalized health and wellness through exemplary care, education and research.

 AMA, anti-cardiac muscle antibody

 This test measures how many antimyocardial antibodies (AMAs) are in your blood.
-AMAs are a sign of heart damage, and elevated levels are linked to several forms of heart disease.
+AMAs are a sign of heart damage.
+Higher levels are linked to several forms of heart disease.
 They can be found in the blood before you have any symptoms of heart disease.

 AMAs have also been found in people with diagnosed heart disease, but it's not known how these antibodies affect the disease's progression.

 What other tests might I have along with this test?

 No other tests are usually done with the AMA test.
-But because AMAs can also be found in people with streptococcal infections, your doctor may also want to do a strep screen, which is done by swabbing your throat.
+But because AMAs can also be found in people with streptococcal infections, your provider may also want to do a strep screen.
+This is done by swabbing your throat.